July 29, 2018

 |Celebrating King Friday's birthday every Friday the 13th.|

 In 1955, NBC executive Doris Ann came to Pittsburgh to preview a program Dr. Benjamin Spock was doing on WQED to see if it could be brought to the network.
 While there, she caught Corner, fell in love with the program, and presented it to the network.
-They contacted Carey and Mr. Rogers about bringing the program to New York to air on the network (which is where Mr. Rogers worked before coming to Pittsburgh).
+They contacted Carey and Mr. Rogers about bringing the program to New York.
 The only hitch was they had to be ready to air in four weeks to cover Paul Winchell’s vacation from The Paul Winchell program.
 NBC built them a new set and larger versions of their puppets.
 They had to change some of their routines as they couldn’t read books on the air without clearance, they couldn’t have guests come on, and certain songs were forbidden because they felt they sounded too much like other songs.
 They also had to hire additional crew due to union rules; which included a dresser for Henrietta, two additional musicians, and five stage hands.
 However, because of the nature of the program, none of them had any actual work to do.

 |The Children's Corner set grows and becomes more elaborate.|